TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 If the `no-extra-semi` rule seems pointless, this one feels positively perverse.
 The TypeScript compiler will warn you about unused variables and parameters.
 If the variable is intentionally unused, you can tell the compiler to stop complaining about it by prefixing it with a "_".

 This rule also checks for unused variables but still complains if the variable starts with "_".
-Apparently this is [on purpose](https://github.com/typescript-eslint/typescript-eslint/issues/8464) because the authors didn't like the approach used by the TypeScript compiler.
+Apparently, this is [on purpose](https://github.com/typescript-eslint/typescript-eslint/issues/8464) because the authors didn't like the approach used by the TypeScript compiler.
 Thankfully it's easy to configure the rule to ignore unused vars that follow the TypeScript convention.

 ```js
   rules: {